Brač Travel Guide

 Towns are built from Brač stone

-The towns of Brač Island
+The Towns and Villages of Brač Island

+The bigger towns on the Island Brač are Bol and Supetar, both with wide variety of accommodation options, but more exclusive selection is in town Bol.
 The smaller picturesque coastal towns are Postira, Pučišća, Povlja and Milna – they are more relaxed and perfect choice for your easy-holiday experience.
-The island’s interior offers outstanding ambience with great attractions to see, explore and climb (!), numerous authentic villages to discover, along with the vineyards and olive cultivations, fig, lemon, orange and almond trees.
+The island’s inland offers outstanding ambience with great attractions to see, explore and climb (!).
+There are authentic villages to discover, along with the vineyards and olive cultivations, figs, lemon, orange and almond trees.
+The best way to get to know where are located the towns and villages on Brač is to group them into coastal and inland area.
+Keep on reading and find out.

 Pučišća is a wonderful picturesque village on the north side of Brač and it is famous for its Stonemason School and International Summer Music School.